 the liability of such other party to any other person for loss in respect of physical damage to the property of any person.

-Provided that the liability of any party in respect of claims for such loss arising from any incident or series of related incidents shall in no circumstances exceed £1,000,000 save in respect of any indemnity under Clause 6.52 insofar as such indemnity relates to a Green Deal Matter, in which case liability shall be unlimited.
+Provided that the liability of any party in respect of claims for such loss arising from any incident or series of related incidents shall in no circumstances exceed £1,000,000.

 Nothing in this Agreement shall exclude or limit the liability of the party liable for death or personal injury resulting from the negligence of the party liable or any of its officers, employees, sub-contractors, delegates or agents and the party liable shall indemnify and keep indemnified any other party, its officers, employees or agents, from and against all such liability which such other party may suffer or incur by reason of any claim on account of death or personal injury resulting from the negligence of the party liable or any of its officers, employees or agents.